roach-codes/PicVista/README.md

 ### Installation

-Dummygram has a single installation step:
+PicVista has a single installation step:

 - **Install the dependencies**: